coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

     Search checks to notice unusual stonework, such as sliding walls, stonework traps, new construction (even when built to match the old), unsafe stone surfaces, shaky stone ceilings, and the like.
-    Something that isn't stone but that is disguised as stone also counts as unusual stonework.
+    Something that isn’t stone but that is disguised as stone also counts as unusual stonework.
 A dwarf who merely comes within 10 feet of unusual stonework can make a Search check as if he were actively searching, and a dwarf can use the Search skill to find stonework